ALive-research/Slicer-Liver/paper.md

 need for new algorithms capable of generating precise, rapid, and straightforward resection plans, even in complex cases.

-Furthermore, blood supply to various liver regions or vascu- lar territories is crucial for liver resection planning.
-The estab- lished anatomical division of the liver, such as the Couinaud division is under question [@Warmann:2016], [@Bismuth:2013].
+Furthermore, blood supply to various liver regions or vascular territories is crucial for liver resection planning.
+The established anatomical division of the liver, such as the Couinaud division is under question [@Warmann:2016], [@Bismuth:2013].
 This calls for innovative liver analytics methods that can enable the calculation of various types of vascular territories.